ummeegge/IPFire-mail-encryption/README.md

 - Missing GnuPG keyring under `/var/ipfire/dma/encryption`
 - Invalid GPG key: Verify key fingerprint and recipient match
 - Permissions: Ensure `nobody:nobody` ownership and correct permissions
+- After in- or uninstallation, use always the Web UIs `Save` button to restore the appropriate settings
+- By in or uninstalling the new CGI, it is a know issue that the `Mail Password` needs to be re-entered

 ## License